ContainerOrchestration/Labs/README.md

-# TO BE COMPLETED PRIOR TO PYCONUS 2018, Cleveland
+# TO BE COMPLETED PRIOR TO DevConfUS 2018, Boston

 Setup will be simplified for 2018 sessions.